MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
 [Learn more about admin permissions](/office365/admin/admin-overview/admin-overview?view=o365-worldwide).

-IT admins must acquire a 30-day Dynamics 365 Remote Assist trial license (for up to 25 seats in an organization) through the Microsoft 365 or Microsoft 365 administrator portal.
+Admins must acquire a 30-day Dynamics 365 Remote Assist trial license (for up to 25 seats in an organization) through the Microsoft 365 or Microsoft 365 administrator portal.

 1. [Log into the Microsoft 365 or Office 365 Administrator Portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.

     ![Screenshot of the admin portal.](./media/buy_1.png "Admin portal")

 2. Make sure the **Try the new admin center** toggle is turned off.

 3. In the left navigation bar, select **Billing > Purchase Services**.